creatif-studio/creatif-docs/README.md

-# creatif-landing
+# Creatif Landing
-Creatif Landing: Template for everyone
+Template for everyone